300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 - Title the composer behind the soundtracks of The Lion King, Inception and Pirates of the Caribbean.

-- Which 2014 Seth Rogan movie brought about the North Korean authorities to threaten motion towards the US?
+- Which 2014 Seth Rogan movie precipitated the North Korean authorities to threaten motion in opposition to the USA?

-- What sort of automotive does Doc Brown use as a time machine in Again To The Future?

 - Which Disaster star makes a cameo in Deadpool 2 as Peter?